c2r0b/tauri-plugin-context-menu/README.md

 npm run examples/vanilla
 ```

-A typescript example using the utility package is provided in `examples/ts-utility` instead.
+A typescript example using the utility package is provided in `examples/ts-utility`.
 You can run it with the same command as above (replace `examples/vanilla` with `examples/ts-utility`).

 ## Sample Usage
 ### Without the JS/TS Package